Transport Fever: Train Fever (2014)

-The first video game of the series was initially released on 4 September 2014 for Microsoft Windows, macOS, Linux.
+The first video game of the series was initially released on 4 September 2014 for Microsoft Windows, macOS and Linux.

 Transport Fever (2016)

 A sequel, titled Transport Fever was announced in April 2016.
 It was available worldwide for Microsoft Windows on 8 November 2016.

 Transport Fever 2 (2019)

 Transport Fever 2 was initially available for Microsoft Windows and Linux via Steam on 11 December 2019.
 Urban Games remained to develop the game, with Good Shepherd Entertainment, which rebranded from Gambitious Digital Entertainment published the game.
 A macOS version released in autumn 2020 and console support was introduced in the course of game's updates.

 Transport Fever 3 (2026)

-Transport Fever 3 was announced on 21 May 2025, with a planned release in 2026 with support for Microsoft Windows, PlayStation 5 and Xbox Series X/S.
+Transport Fever 3 was announced on 21 May 2025, with a planned release on 29 September 2026 with support for Microsoft Windows, PlayStation 5 and Xbox Series X/S. Paradox Interactive will be the new video game publisher.